icerpc/icerpc-docs/pages/slice/language-guide/dictionary-types.md

 ## Associative array

 A dictionary is a built-in generic type that represents an associative array.
-All the keys of this associative array have the same Slice type, and all the values have the same Slice type.
+All keys of this associative array have the same Slice type, and all values have the same Slice type.

 A dictionary is like a sequence of key-value pairs with the following constraints: